lac-dcc/chimera/assets/docs/README.md

   <img alt="Module Injection" src="../images/inject_module.png" width="80%" height="auto"/></br>
 </p>

-Following Li *et al.*'s approach, we use the reaching definition data-flow analysis to determine where and how to inject modules into the accumulated program $P$.
+Following Li *et al.*'s approach, we use the [reaching definition data-flow analysis](https://en.wikipedia.org/wiki/Reaching_definition) to determine where and how to inject modules into the accumulated program $P$.
 Reaching definition associates each program point $p \in P$ with the set of variables that reach $p$.
 A variable $v$ reaches a program point $p$ if the program $P$ contains a path from the definition of $v$ until the point $p$, and $v$ is not redefined along this path.
 We can inject a module $M$ at a program point $p \in P$ if, and only if, for each input (respectively, output) parameter $a$ of $M$, there is an input (respectively, output) variable $v$ of equivalent type reaching $p$.
 When there are multiple such variables, we pick any of them randomly.
 Our module injection procedure prevents cycles in the final call graph by removing a module from the list of available modules once it is injected, as shown on Line 06 of Figure 5.

-One last observation about module injection refers to the fact that we can, at any given time, pick a primitive Verilog primitive gate (`or`, `and`, `xor`, etc) instead of a module in `mod_set` to inject.
+One last observation about module injection refers to the fact that we can, at any given time, pick a primitive Verilog gate (`or`, `and`, `xor`, etc) instead of a module in `mod_set` to inject.
 The function `pick_compatible_module_primitive_gate` in Line 07 chooses a primitive gate, or a module, based on the probabilities found in the training set used to build the probabilistic grammar.
 Notice that primitive gates are not part of `mod_set`, since they are defined in Verilog language; hence, are never removed from the pool of modules available for injection.